mabrobotics/MD80-x-CANdle-Documentation/CANdle/intro.md

 While CANdle and CANdleHAT are very capable devices, their main purpose is to allow the users to quickly get onboard with MD and PDS family of produces.
-While developing CANdle and CANdle-SDK, we aim for flexibility, ease-of-use and reliability over performance. **The main purpose of CANdle and HAT, is to be a great starting point in product development process**, but not neccessarly a final motion-control solution.
+While developing CANdle and CANdle-SDK, we aim for flexibility, ease-of-use and reliability over performance. **The main purpose of CANdle and HAT, is to be a great starting point in product development process**, but not necessarily a final motion-control solution.

 ```{figure} images/ecosystem.jpg